-When it comes to the problems with international shipping, we’ve heard it all – it’s expensive, international customers are demanding, our products are restricted, we can’t figure out customs.
+When it comes to the problems with cross border shipping, we’ve heard it all – it’s expensive, international customers are demanding, our products are restricted, we can’t figure out customs.

-Simply put, those are not good enough reasons to avoid shipping your products cross-border.
+Simply put, those are not good enough reasons to avoid shipping your products internationally.
 Here’s why:

 Your customers are out there

 You have the supply, but is there demand?
 Survey says: Yes.

 Demand is only growing.
 Forrester reports that cross-border shipping will make up 20% of eCommerce by 2022, with sales equaling $627 billion.
 This is in part because eCommerce giants like Rakuten in Asia, Flipkart in India, and Amazon all over the place are rapidly introducing new populations and markets to online shopping.
 Familiarity with eCommerce, along with streamlined payments processes, mean more and more consumers all over the world feel comfortable shopping online.

 If you’re curious about expanding into a new international market, you can first head over to Export.gov and see a frequently-updated overview of economic conditions in the country or region where you’re planning to sell.

 DHL surveyed 1,800 retailers and 71% of those expected their cross-border sales share to increase.